-The Corporate Social Responsibility Committee ("CSR") currently comprises of 3 (three) directors including one independent director:
+The Corporate Social Responsibility Committee ("CSR") independent director:

 - 1. Mr. Vikram Shroff (Chairman)

 - 2. Mr. Pradeep Goyal

 - 3. Mr. Arun Ashar

 The composition of the Committee is in compliance with the Act.
 The Company Secretary acts as the Secretary to the Committee.